pingcap/docs/tidb-cloud/set-up-private-endpoint-connections.md

 The possible statuses of a private endpoint are explained as follows:

-- **Not Configured**: The endpoint service is just created but have not yet created a private endpoint.
+- **Not Configured**: The endpoint service is created but the private endpoint is not created yet.
 - **Pending**: Waiting for processing.
 - **Active**: Your private endpoint is ready to use.
 You cannot edit the private endpoint of this status.
 - **Deleting**: The private endpoint is being deleted.